msskzx/socail-computing-assignments/README.md

 # Social Computing

-A comparison of `Betweenness Centrality` and `PageRank` centrality measures is performed on a `Krackhardt Kite Graph`.
+Implementation of `Betweenness Centrality` and `PageRank` centrality measures is performed on a `Krackhardt Kite Graph`.
 Additionally, a graph of twitch friends network is constructed and analyzed.

 ## Outline